m10x/m10x.github.io/content/posts/grocy-cves.md

 | CSRF: Change the administrator's password                                          | [6.8 Medium](https://www.first.org/cvss/calculator/3.1#CVSS:3.1/AV:N/AC:H/PR:N/UI:R/S:U/C:H/I:H/A:N) |
 | BAC: Users can directly call functions, which they are not authorized for          | [6.5 Medium](https://www.first.org/cvss/calculator/3.1#CVSS:3.1/AV:N/AC:L/PR:L/UI:N/S:U/C:H/I:N/A:N) |

+## Remediation

+The maintainer stated the they do not care about the vulnerabilities because Grocy is a hobby project and not intended for the use in a sensitive enterprise area.
+This means that the vulnerabilities probably won't get fixed.

 ## Vulnerabilities in Detail

 ### Unrestricted File Upload: Users can upload HTML or SVG files to exploit Stored XSS (8.7 High)